Online matching games in bipartite expanders and applications: Fast online matching

-{\em Computing a match for $x$.} If $x$ is in $A$, return its precomputed match in $G$.
-Otherwise, run the fast algorithm until round $T$ from lemma~\ref{lem:roundT_matching} on the graph $F'$ computed in the previous preparation phase.
-(We soon explain that $F'$ has $3$-expansion up to $K$.)
+{\em Match generation for request~$x$.} If $x$ is in $A$, return its precomputed match in $G$.
+Otherwise, run the fast $T$-round algorithm from \cref{cor:TroundMatching} on the graph $F'$.
+(We soon explain that $F'$ has $1$-expansion up to~$K$.)

 {\em Retracting $(x,y)$.} If $(x,y)$ is in $G$, then add the edge to the queue.
-Otherwise, simply remove the edge (as is done in lemma~\ref{lem:roundT_matching}).
+Otherwise, run the retraction algorithm of~$F'$.

 The value of $T$ is chosen to be a polynomial in $N$ large enough so that the preparation algorithm can be performed in time $T$.
-By lemma~\ref{lem:roundT_matching}, the running times of the two algorithms for computing and, respectively, retracting a match satisfy the conditions.
+By \cref{cor:TroundMatching}, the runtime of computing a match satisfies the conditions.

 Above, 2 claims were made that need a proof.
-After this, the lemma is proven, because by construction, the load of all nodes in $G$ is bounded by $1$, and for $F$ it is bounded by $1 + \lfloor \log T \rfloor$.
+After this, the lemma is proven, because by construction, the load of all nodes in $G$ is bounded by $1$, and for $F$ it is bounded by $O(\log T)$.

-\textbf{Proof that $F'$ has 3-expansion up to $K$.} Let $S$ be a set of left nodes in~$F'$ of size at most~$K$.
-By expansion in~$F$, the set has at least $(\tfrac 1 2 D + 3)\#S$ neighbors in~$F$.
-By choice of $A$, each element in $S$ has at most $D/2$ disabled neighbors in~$F$.
+\textbf{Proof that $F'$ has 1-expansion up to~$K$.} Let $S$ be a set of left nodes in~$F'$ of size at most~$K$.
+By expansion in~$F$, the set has at least $(\tfrac 1 2 D + 2)\#S$ neighbors in~$F$.
+By choice of $A$, each element in $S$ has at most $\tfrac 1 2 D$ disabled neighbors in~$F$.
 Thus the number of neighbors in $F'$ is at least

-\textbf{Proof that $\# A \le K$.} Let $M$ be the set of matches in $F$.
-Each node in $A$ has at most $D/2$ neighbors that are not covered by $M$.
-Hence, the number of neighbors of $A$ in $F$ is at most
+\textbf{Proof that the polynomial-time matching algorithm precomputes matches for all the nodes in $A$.} For this, we need to show that before each request, the size of $G$'s matching is at most $2K-1$.
+First we show that $\# A < K$.
+Suppose that $\#A \ge K$ and let~$S$ be a subset of $A$ with exactly $K$ elements.
+Let $M$ be the set of matches in $F$.
+Since all matches in $F$ are actual (not pre-computed), we have $\# M \le K$.
+Each node in $S$ has at most $\tfrac 1 2 D$ neighbors that are not covered by $M$.
+Hence, the number of neighbors of $S$ in $F$ is at most